Matteo Ricci Global Scholar Program

 Study Abroad Scholarship:

 Students can receive a $1,500 scholarship and obtain an interdisciplinary educational badge by completing a challenging academic program that cultivates global perspectives and demonstrates intercultural competencies.
 The grant is designed to offset the cost of studying abroad.
+IMPORTANT: The scholarship is no longer available for Fall 2018.
+You may be a program scholar without the scholarship.
+Scholarships available for Spring and Summer 2019!?

 You will need to complete the following components to be awarded the Matteo Ricci Global Scholar Educational Badge: